 The Company bills customers monthly based on the impressions delivered each month.
 Invoices are typically issued with net 30-days to net 90-days terms and customers do not have a contractual right to refunds for the impressions delivered.
 Cash payments received prior to the Company's delivery of its services are recorded to deferred revenue until the performance obligation is satisfied.
-The Company recorded deferred revenue (contract liabilities) to account for billings in excess of revenue recognized, primarily related to contractual minimums billed in advance and customer prepayment of \$1,496 and \$1,144 as of December 31, 2019 and 2020, respectively.
+The Company recorded deferred revenue (contract liabilities) to account for billings in excess of revenue recognized, primarily related to contractual minimums billed in advance and customer prepayment of \$1,496 and \$1,144 as of December 31, 2019 and 2020, respectively, all of which were recognized as revenue in the subsequent annual period.